I Want to Build a New House, Where do I Start?

 · Ensure that the client is informed of costs for specific design elements of the building project.

-· Ensure that there is a communicated budget prior to undertaking a project.
+· Ensure that there is a communicated budget before undertaking a project.

 · Supply a written contract for work over $30,000.